oreLINK/XML-UBL/README.md

 ### Invoice 2.0

-This section groups together all the modules and elements present in the Invoice 2.0 template.<br>
+This section groups together all the modules and elements present in the Invoice 2.0 template.
+[See more.](http://www.datypic.com/sc/ubl20/e-ns19_Invoice.html)

 | Name | Condition | Cardinality | Type |
 | ------- | ----------- | ------------ | ------------ |